space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

     - using
 - multi-app projects, reusable apps, virtual environments
 - configuring external DB server
+- security issues in Django apps
+- automated testing in django, "Test Driven Development"
+    - work is done in <appName>/tests.py
+    - import django.test.TestCase
+    - class of tests for each model(for example) QuestionModelTests(TestCase), subclasses TestCase
+        - define function for each test whose name starts with 'test' and whose body ends with ends with self.assertIs(arg1, value)
+    - run test with manage.py test <appName>

 ## Task/Project ideas
 - amazon clone (views, routes, models, querysets, templates)
     - Possible Educational Sequence
         - views/routes/templates
             - create basic HttpResponse views and urlpatterns for Login, Register, Search, ItemDetail, Cart,
-            - create models for User, Item, use shell
+            - create models for User, Item, use shell, learn about migrations, the Model API, relationships
             - create querysets for different varieties of searching for items(filter, order_by, chaining)
             - create templates for each type of page
                 - form template for registering
-                - template for when search is blank vs search has search terma
+                - template for when search is blank vs search has search termaa
+            - integrate some visualization librarys to see how much of each item category has been purchased

     - MODELS